-Instructions:

-Use the Irrigation bottle/method mixed with a sterile saline solution at least three times per day (1 bottle per nostril).

-Use distilled, bottled, or boiled water tap to make up the saline solution according to the instructions.
+Instructions: Use the Irrigation bottle (like NeilMed or Neti Pot) mixed with a sterile saline solution at least 3 times per day (1 bottle per nostril).
+Use distilled, bottled, or boiled water from the tap to make up the saline solution according to the instructions.